janEbert/mlsh/README.md

 cd test_envs
 pip install -e .
 ```
-Use `pip3` if `pip` links to an older version of python (like in the university computers).
+Use `pip3` if `pip` links to an older version of Python (like in the university computers).

 ###### Installing on the university computers

-If you are installing on the university computers, install mujoyo-py version 0.5.7 with MuJoCo version 1.31 as newer versions will not work.
+If you are installing on the university computers, install mujoco-py version 0.5.7 with MuJoCo version 1.31 as newer versions will not work.
 Also remember to always use `python3` or `pip3` instead of `python` or `pip`.
 ```
 pip3 install mujoco-py==0.5.7